mkoehnke/WKZombie/README.md

 ## Basic Actions
-There are currently a few *Actions* implemented, helping you visit and navigate on a website:
+There are currently a few *Actions* implemented, helping you visit and navigate within a website:

 ### Open a Website